 To recap, this program is two-pronged:

 - Twelve structured discussion guides for manager-led monthly meetings (staff meetings or brown bag lunch discussions).
 Each guide includes a simple script to follow, including what questions to ask the staff as well as possible staff responses.
 The guides are designed to fit into a 20-30 minute time frame.
 Each module has reproducible handout masters for the staff.
-There is a preface which covers how to best use the guides, how to lead effective discussions, and how these discussions are different than a training.Frequently asked questions about the discussion guides
+There is a preface which covers how to best use the guides, how to lead effective discussions, and how these discussions are different than a training.Frequently asked questions about the discussion guides.

 - A monthly half-hour conference call for all subscriber managers, to walk through the month’s module before they lead their discussion with their staff.
 Each month everyone will be discussing the same module.
-This conference call will be conducted by bestselling author and customer service expert Rebecca Morgan or one of her senior consultants.
+This conference call will be conducted by bestselling author and development expert Rebecca Morgan or one of her senior consultants.
 The subscriber manager will be emailed the conference call times and dates and they must register for their preferred one.Frequently asked questions about the monthly calls

 The manager is invited to attend an initial briefing conference call to go over the preface before his/her first monthly conference call.
 The preface discusses how to facilitate effective discussions, and other details of the program.